jpmagaldi/GestorLaPrimera_Django/README.md

     - Admin interface is completely functional.

 - ### Reports:
-    - Invoices can search by date, with respective invoice details
+    - Invoices can search by date, client or both with respective invoice details
     - Work in progress

 - ### Errors handling (with respective menssage error):